New EnglandFarm Guide

 Are nectarines available at every peach orchard?

-No. Nectarines are less common than peaches at many New England orchards, so use the crop notes to focus on farms that list nectarine availability.
+No. Nectarines are smooth-skinned relatives of peaches and are less common at many New England orchards, so use the crop notes to focus on farms that list nectarine availability.

 Can I rely on a farm stand if U-pick is closed?

 Often, yes, but not always.
-Some orchards move fragile or limited stone fruit crops to farm stand sales, so a farm stand backup is useful when field picking is closed.
+Some orchards move fragile or limited stone fruit crops to farm stand sales, so it helps to know whether the stand is selling orchard peaches before you drive.